JackScottAU/Amethyst/Docs/Notes.md

  - Tidy up current multitasking, GDT and interrupt code.
  - Write a page frame allocator
+ - Fix memory leak issue so we don't get page faults after a minute of running

+### Driver Priorities

+While we work on core microkernel stuff, we should also be working on drivers:

+1. QEMU/Bochs Display Adapter (enough to set a mode and get a framebuffer)
+2. IDE

+## Debug in StandardIO

+Add a logging channel to StandardIO.
+Everything that uses StandardIO can be given a default debugging channel and can set it's own debugging channels.

+And the kernel pre-StandardIO can use the debug() method directly, which will be wired directly to the qemu port.

 ## Milestones (move this to Github)